frehnejc/NerdDinner/README.md

     it using the URL provided in the portal, and click “View all Upcoming Dinners”.
 If your database migration is successful you will have your upcoming dinners displayed.

+19.  **Update:** For a zero downtime migration of your database stay tuned for my step by step article on using the Azure Database
+    Migration Service (DMS).

 References